iskendria-pub/iskendria/README.md

 * id.
 * creation time.
-* The manuscript it is about.
+* The manuscript id it is about.
 * One author.
 * Hash of text.
 * Format of text.